cassiny/app-engine/docs/developer-guide/project-structure.md

 The root folder of Node.js library in ES6, including business logic and utils.

 #### `src/server` Folder
-The root folder of Node.js web server in ES6, including business logic, utils and pages.
+The root folder of Node.js web server in ES6, including routes, APIs and pages.

 ### `dist` Folder
 The root folder of distribution including both server and browser side codes in